FengyangZhang/Text2Image/Text2ImageGenerateModel/README.md

 ## Intoduction

 This is a pytorch implementation of [Generative Adversarial Text-to-Image Synthesis paper](https://arxiv.org/abs/1605.05396), we train a conditional generative adversarial network, conditioned on text descriptions, to generate images that correspond to the description.
-The network architecture is shown below (Image from [1]).
-This architecture is based on DCGAN.
+The basic network architecture is shown below (Image from [1]).

+The code and this README is hugely based on [aelnouby](https://github.com/aelnouby/Text-to-Image-Synthesis)'s implementation.

 <figure><img src='images/pipeline.png'></figure>
 Image credits [1]